Ilčo Gjorgioski

-Ilija "Ilcho" Gjorgjioski (Илчо Ѓорѓиоски; born 11 December 1971) is a North Macedonia football manager and former player who played as a midfielder.
-He is the current manager of Kalamata in the Super League Greece 2.
+Ilija "Ilcho" Gjorgjioski (Илчо Ѓорѓиоски; born 11 December 1971) is a Macedonian football manager and former player who played as a midfielder.

-President of Football Federation of North Macedonia
+President of Football Federation of Macedonia

 In 2012 Gjorgjioski was appointment position of President of FFM.

 Death of Petar Miloševski

 Former national team goalkeeper Petar Miloševski died in a car accident near Kumanovo on 13 March 2014 after taking part in a charity futsal match there.
 Reportedly the car in which he was travelling was driven by Gjorgioski and collided with a van from the opposite direction for unknown reasons on the Kriva Palanka-Kumanovo road.
 Gjorgioski and an unknown person came out injured.